kckenneth/HDFS_setup/Terasort.md

 To check if there's any file in HDFS
 ```
 # hadoop fs -ls /

+18/10/12 05:55:22 WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
 ```
 #### I. Load teragen (on master node)